-If you claimed a child-housekeeper tax offset at item T1, and you did not have to reduce your tax offset because your spouse during any period they were your spouse, or you, were eligible for FTB Part B, write your child-housekeeper tax offset at (d) table 10.
+If you claimed a child-housekeeper tax offset at item T1. and you did not have to reduce your tax offset because your spouse during any period they were your spouse, or you, were eligible for family tax benefit (FTB) Part B, write your child-housekeeper tax offset at (d) table 10.